CMSgov/dpc-static-site/common/docsV1.md

 ~~~

 ### List all client tokens
-If you have created multiple client tokens, you may want to list them to reference ID’s, expiration dates, or delete specific client tokens from your account in the DPC Portal.
+If you have created multiple client tokens, you may want to list them to reference IDs, expiration dates, or delete specific client tokens from your account in the DPC Portal.

 All client tokens registered by your organization for a given environment can be listed by making a GET request to the /Token endpoint.
 This will return a list of token IDs with details on when they were created, when they expire, and the label associated with that token.